 Don't forget your laptop, which you'll have had to take out of your backpack and send through the x-ray machine separately from your other belongings; fortunately, you're unlikely to forget your shoes.

 This is either so that you'll be able to get in line for the good old metal detector, or so that you'll have plenty of time to wait should you end up having to choose a patdown over the AIT scanner.
-Although the TSA says it isn't so, waiting for a patdown at airport security is always, for me, a long ordeal.
+Although the TSA says it isn't so, waiting for a patdown at airport security is typically a long ordeal.

-And the Denver Airport is gigantic: if you've never flown from there before, just getting through the airport, which is the size of the entire town in which I live, is a bit time-consuming.
+And the Denver Airport is gigantic: if you've never flown from there before, just getting through the airport, which is the size of a small town, is a bit time-consuming.
 (It's a great airport, though: free wifi, lots of space, decent food, and even an indoor smoking area if you should need such a thing.)

 This article has been edited and updated by Lauren Juliff.